Student Government, Clubs & Organizations

 Have an idea for an event on campus?
 Want to know more?
 Email Student Affairs at email@example.com

-It is the umbrella organization for community service at Olin.
-We are here to Support, Encourage, and Recognize Volunteerism in every form in the community.
+As the umbrella organization for community service at Olin, we are here to Support, Encourage, and Recognize Volunteerism in every form in the community.

 Clubs and Organizations